gsiemon/galaxy_classification_guide/README.md

 ## DATA7901 Galaxy Classification Starter (UQ)

 This repository is a ready-to-run starter kit for the semester project described in `galaxy_classification_guide.md`.
-It walks you through getting the data from SDSS, exploring key columns, and downloading/visualising galaxy images and spectra.
+It walks you through getting the data from SDSS, exploring key columns, and downloading/visualising galaxy images (DESI Legacy Survey) and spectra (SDSS DR19).

 ### What you’ll do
 - Run the provided SQL on SDSS CasJobs to build your project table